emcofa/taskboard/README.md

 # taskboard
-A simple tasboard to manage your tasks
+A simple taskboard to manage your tasks